airbytehq/airbyte/airbyte-integrations/connectors/destination-exasol/README.md

 ```

 ## Testing
-We use `JUnit` for Java tests.
+The connector uses `JUnit` for Java tests.

 ### Unit and Integration Tests
 Place unit tests under `src/test/io/airbyte/integrations/destinations/exasol`.

 #### Acceptance Tests
 Airbyte has a standard test suite that all destination connectors must pass.
-Implement the `TODO`s in
-`src/test-integration/java/io/airbyte/integrations/destination/exasol/ExasolDestinationAcceptanceTest.java`.

 ### Using gradle to run tests
 All commands should be run from airbyte project root.